kd8bny/blog/content/posts/session_inhibit/index.md

 - `why` - a mildly descriptive reason for the block
 - `sh&` - and finally our command.

-We need a long running process that doesn't exit.
+We need a long-running process that doesn't exit.
 For general compatibility I thought sh was a wise choice as it's pretty much guaranteed to exist.
-We also background this process so it doesn't bug us and take up a active TTY.
+We also background this process, so it doesn't bug us and take up an active TTY.

 After the command is run we nab the PID of the inhibit process by using `$!`, allowing us we can recall it later as `INHIBIT_PID`

-We can validate the inhibit is active using `systemd-inhibit --list`
+We can validate the process is actively inhibiting using `systemd-inhibit --list`

 ![systemd-inhibit-list](inhibit_list.png)

 When we wrap up our session and would like the system to sleep again the second alias can be used to kill our captured PID.
-Here we use a KILL signal instead of a terminate or another polite signal because the process is background without input and therefore is suspended.
+Here we use a KILL signal instead of TERMINATE or another polite signal because the process is background without input and therefore is suspended.
 A suspended process cannot exit unless it's running.
 Since we don't really care about data-loss (because the process isn't doing anything aside from existing) a KILL is fine.

 We can now step through this process in our workflow, issue a `block` followed by an `unblock` wrapping up our session.